AworkofKC/cybersecurity-portfolio/README.md

 - Hands-on SQL activity practicing `WHERE`, `AND`, `OR`, and `NOT` filters — completed as part of the Google Cybersecurity Certificate.
 📃 [*Apply Filters to SQL Queries (PDF)*](https://github.com/AworkofKC/cybersecurity-portfolio/raw/main/Apply%20filters%20to%20SQL%20queries.pdf)

 - I created a cybersecurity cheat sheet to document what I’ve learned throughout the year from research, studies, and courses.
-It’s used as a quick reference for commonly used Linux commands, Python snippets, SQL queries, network capture commands (Wireshark, TCPDump), and practical examples.
+It’s used as a quick reference for commonly used Linux commands, Python snippets, SQL queries, network capture commands (Wireshark,TCPDump), and practical examples.
 This is a living document that I continuously update as I learn through practice and other research.
 📃 [*Cyber Security+ Cheet sheet.xlsx*](https://github.com/AworkofKC/cybersecurity-portfolio/blob/main/Cyber%20Security%2B%20Cheet%20sheet.xlsx)

 - As an aspiring SOC Analyst and Incident Responder, I am currently building my skills through hands-on experimentation and self-guided research.
 My journey is rooted in trial, error, and documentation—capturing both technical wins and the messy process behind them.
 I’ve been exploring open-source tools like Security Onion in a VirtualBox lab to simulate real-world monitoring and incident response workflows.
 This journal reflects my reasoning and learning opportunities as I explore what it means to think and act like an SOC Analyst.
 📃 [*Not Yet an SOC Journal*](https://github.com/AworkofKC/cybersecurity-portfolio/blob/main/Not_yet_an_SOC_Journal.md)